Section 2: Teaching to recognize Uncertainty - Page

 The next page will start to address that issue.

-Considerations when using the TMAD:
+Consideration when using the TMAD:

 - Was it quiet when the vehicle was heard?